psyinfra/prometheus-raritan-pdu-exporter/README.md

 The entry points `raritanpdu` and `prometheus_raritan_pdu_exporter` are identical and can be used interchangeably.

+### Health checks

+For every HTTP endpoint other than `/healthcheck`, a collection of metrics from all of the PDUs in the configuration file will be performed and Prometheus style metrics will be returned.

+The `/healthcheck` endpoint will skip a collection of metrics from the PDUs and instead immediately return a 200 response with the text "Server is running".
+This `/healthcheck` endpoint can be useful when running in Kubernetes or other platforms to provide a healthcheck that the HTTP server is still successfully running and isn't hanging.

 ### Debugging
 To enable debugging, set `-l debug` to log debug messages.
 Note that this will provide a lot of additional information and is therefore not a recommended